The Northants festival guide 2019

 Oundle International Festival, 4-13 July

-For over 30 years, the Oundle International Festival has been providing Northants with entertaining and enriching music concerts, theatrical performances and community events which includes folk, jazz, classical and choral music, complimented by family theatre, an outdoor cinema screening, an encore screening of an opera and the annual Bach Walk (phew)… and let’s not forget about the Party at the Wharf.
+For over 30 years, the Oundle International Festival has been providing Northants with entertaining and enriching music concerts, theatrical performances and community events which includes folk, jazz, classical and choral music, complemented by family theatre, an outdoor cinema screening, an encore screening of an opera and the annual Bach Walk (phew)…and let’s not forget about the Party at the Wharf.

 Oundle Music Trust, 4 New Street, Oundle Northamptonshire PE8 4ED